Board Member 2006 - Present

 He is the Choffin Career and Technical Center Job Training Coordinator, Youngstown City Schools.
 A summa cum laude graduate of Boston College, with a Bachelor of Arts in History/Secondary Education, he also has earned a Youngstown State University Master of Science in Education Administration and a Master of Science in Special Education.
 He has continued his studies at Ashland University, Walsh College and at studies at Kent State University, where he earned a Transition to Work endorsement.

-Elected to the Governing Board of the Mahoning County Educational Service Center (MCESC) in November, 2005, Scarsella was also appointed to the Mahoning County Career and Technical Center (MCCTC) at that time, to the present.
+Elected to the Governing Board of the Mahoning County Educational Service Center (now the ESC of Eastern Ohio) in November, 2005, Scarsella was also appointed to the Mahoning County Career and Technical Center (MCCTC) at that time.
 He has served as president of both organizations.
 Appointed to the Mahoning Valley Regional Council of Governments (MVRCOG) governing board in 2017, he is also a member and former chairman of the Mahoning Soil and Water Conservation Board of Supervisors since 2010.

 Known as a local historian, he is chairman of the William Holmes McGuffey Historical Society and former president of the Boardman Historical Society.
 He founded several Idora Park historical societies.
 In 2005, he published Memories and Melancholy: Reflections of the Mahoning Valley and Youngstown, Ohio, which is still in print today.
 He previously wrote a weekly column for Town Crier Publications and is a frequent guest speaker, at area historical societies, libraries and universities.